icebroke/TCPmon/README.md

 # TCPmon
 A simple windows application that implement GUI to the netstat.
 The application helps to identify the process that is connecting to the Internet.
 Created using .Net Core 3.1.

+# TODO:
+- Add option to end the selected task.